senlin/so-clean-up-wp-seo/readme.txt

 * hides red star of "Go Premium" submenu as well as of metabox in edit Post/Page screens
 * hide Keyword (SEO) Score
 * hide Content (Readability) Score
-* hide ad for premium version in help center
+* hide ads for premium version and premium course in help center
 * hide the SEO Score, Readability, Title and Meta Description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
 * hide the SEO Score and Readability admin columns on taxonomies
 * remove the Yoast SEO admin bar menu